Louise Weiss: Journalist

 During World War I, she published her first press reports under a pseudonym.
 In Paris, she came in contact with her first great loves, representatives of countries striving for independence, such as Eduard Beneš, Tomáš Masaryk and Milan Štefánik.
 Between 1919 and 1939, she often travelled to Czechoslovakia.
 In 1918, she founded the weekly newspaper, Europe nouvelle (New Europe), which she published in 1934.
 Thomas Mann, Gustav Stresemann, Rudolf Breitscheid and Aristide Briand were among her co-authors on the paper.
 Louise Weiss described those who paved the way for the closening of the German-French relationship between the World Wars as "peace pilgrims", and they called their important co-worker "my good Louise".
 Europe dreamed of unification and in 1930, she founded the "École de la Paix" (School of Peace), a private institute for international relations.
-With the takeover by the National Socialists in Germany, the possibility of a unification was over.
+As in many other areas her efforts for peace and unification were well meant but weak and bore no results.